 Generally, when you insert in the USB pen drive, it will be mounted in Disk Utility and on Desktop for data access.
-However, a very distressing situation, just as the user above, is that the USB flash drive may not be readable, recognized, working, or not showing up on Mac.
+However, a very distressing situation happens, just as the user above, is that the USB is not readable on Mac.

 How to fix unreadable USB flash drive on Mac?

 Here are 6 methods to fix your unreadable USB thumb drive and make it working on your Apple Mac again.

 - 1. Check the USB port or cable